 Visit the portal www.gst.gov.in.
 On the GST portal, there are five options provided under the ‘Services’ tab.

-First, under the services tab, there is a link to apply for a new GST registration.
-A person running the business must register GST if his turnover exceeds the threshold values of RS 20 lakh (Rs 10 lakh for NE and hill states).
+First, under the Services tab, there is a link to apply for a new GST registration.
+A person running a business must register for GST if their turnover exceeds the threshold values of Rs 20 lakh (Rs 10 lakh for North-East and hill states).
 If a supplier is of only goods, the limit is Rs 40 lakh, which is subject to conditions.
-If you are running a business, it is important to apply for GST registration online portal.
+If you are running a business, it is important to apply for GST registration on the online portal.

 Next, the ‘Payments’ tab.
 Any registered GST taxpayer can create a challan and pay.
 Also, you can view the tracking status.
 You can use the ‘Track Application Status’ facility to register and make refunds on the GST portal.